batect/batect/ROADMAP.md

 * some way to clean up old images when they're no longer needed
 * handle the user pressing Ctrl-C during startup or cleanup
 * allow tasks to not start any containers if they just have prerequisites (eg. pre-commit task)
-* do as much validation at configuration loading time as possible (eg. validate command lines are syntactically valid, environment variable expressions are syntactically valid) - this allows us to include line numbers etc.

 ### Bugs
 * ensure prerequisite order is respected, even with multiple dependencies